adammj/ecg-sleep-staging/README.md

 #### Using CUDA or CPU or MPS

 In running the scaling tests described above, I noticed some differences when running the model on CUDA vs CPU vs MPS (Apple GPUs).
 This opened a can of worms.
-I will update this further when I have a better idea of what is happening.
+I will update this further when I have a more details.
 For now, understand that the results will be different if you are not running on an NVIDIA GPU with CUDA.

 - **CUDA**: This is what the model was trained and evaluated on.
-- **CPU**: This works, but the kappas are slightly lower on average (by 0.001, or -0.2%).
+- **CPU**: This works, but the kappas are slightly lower on average (by -0.001, or -0.2%).
 - **MPS**: This does not work, and often produces all nans in the output.

 **Same predictions for CUDA & CPU (testing set)**

-Overall, 98.2% of the 571,141 scored epochs in the testing set have the same prediction when scored on either CUDA or the CPU.
+Overall, 98.2% of the 571,141 scored epochs in the testing set have the same prediction when inference is performed on either CUDA or CPU.

 | Statistic | Percent same prediction per recording |
 | ----- | ----- |